Lazy-Solutions/AdvancedSceneManager/docs/guides/Standalone scenes.md

 - The standalone collection cannot be deleted and is always available in every profile.
 - Scenes in this collection can be set as **persistent**, meaning they won't close automatically when switching collections.
-- Scenes added to the standalone collection are automatically included in build settings—no manual management required.